The Monster Band Lateral Slide is a drill that we use for folks with varying pain or movement issues. Some important pieces to remember here:

 - No matter what type of resistance you are using it is very important to continuously cue your clients to maintain the most strict spinal ‘alignment’ during this drill.
-Realize that any repetitions performed with poor A/P (anterior/posterior) or medial/lateral mechanics further engrains the poor movement patterning that you are likely trying to teach that client from repeating.
-NO “weeble wobbling” or “teeter tottering”.
-Trunk should be tall and the hips/feet move BENATH everthing.
+Realize that any repetitions performed with poor A/P (anterior/posterior) or medial/lateral mechanics further engrain the poor movement patterning that you are likely trying to teach that client from repeating.
+NO “weeble wobbling” or “teeter-tottering”.
+The trunk should be tall and the hips/feet move BENEATH everything.

-- This is an excellent lateral hip and paraspinal (back/posture) muscle exercise but recognize that with some minor tweaks it can be aimed more aggressively at thoracic spine and/or cervical spine extension ability.
-Mix in double or single arm over head presses while maintaining the aforementioned perfect alignment.
+- This is an excellent lateral hip and paraspinal (back/posture) muscle exercise but recognize that with some minor tweaks it can be aimed more aggressively at the thoracic spine and/or cervical spine extension ability.
+Mix in double or single-arm overhead presses while maintaining the aforementioned perfect alignment.
 I like to use the “athletic posture” cue to remind clients where I’d like to see them.
-Another cue might be to ask them to envision a short stop in baseball, middle linebacker in football or a tennis player JUST before the action happens.
-They are supple and ready to respond in any direction with their hips and knees slightly flexed and upper body tall and strong.
+Another cue might be to ask them to envision a short stop in baseball, middle linebacker in football, or a tennis player JUST before the action happens.
+They are supple and ready to respond in any direction with their hips and knees slightly flexed and their upper body tall and strong.

-SUPER IMPORTANT POINT: If this piece of the drill is done backwards, we are very effectively teaching the upper trapezius to assume the entire load of the both scapulothroacic joints and reinforcing a forward head with rounded shoulders pattern.
+SUPER IMPORTANT POINT: If this piece of the drill is done backward, we are effectively teaching the upper trapezius to assume the entire load of the both scapulothroacic joints and reinforcing a forward head with a rounded shoulder pattern.

 Try this one for yourself.
 See what you can add to it and feel free to share!